 After the first year, your dog will cost you a little over $2,000 annually, and count it as a regular expense for the next 12 - 15 years, the estimated lifespan of a Boxador.

-Labradors are number 18 in the top breeds that require expensive medical care and Boxers can also inherit some serious medical conditions, so pet insurance is worth the cost when you have a Boxer Lab Mix.
+Labradors are among the top breeds that require expensive medical care and Boxers can also inherit some serious medical conditions, so pet insurance is worth the cost when you have a Boxer Lab Mix.
 Depending on the plan you’re choosing, you can spend anywhere from $200 to $800 a year.

 More Similar Mixes

 - Labrabull: Pitbull & Lab Mix